Well-posedness and observability of Sturm-Liouville systems on a class of Hilbert spaces: Case study

-for some positive constant $C$ that is independent of $x$, where the boundedness of the point evaluation from $H^1(0,1)$ to $\mathbb{R}$ has been used.
-This shows that the norms $\Vert\cdot\Vert_{\frac{1}{2}}$ and $\Vert\cdot\Vert_{H^1(0,1)}$ are equivalent.
-These facts entail that the operator $A$ is the infinitesimal generator of a $C_0-$semigroup of bounded linear operators on the space $H^1(0,1)$.
-Moreover, it is Riesz-spectral and self-adjoint on that space.
+As it has been highlighted in Section \ref{Section_Obs} in the case of mixed boundary conditions, this norm is equivalent to the standard norm of $H^1(0,1)$.
+This fact combined with \cite[Lemma A.3.86]{CurtainZwartNew} helps in understanding (\ref{NewInnerProduct}).
+Consequently, the operator $A$ is the infinitesimal generator of a $C_0-$semigroup of bounded linear operators on the space $H^1(0,1)$.
+Moreover, it is Riesz-spectral and self-adjoint on that space.\\

 \begin{cor} The operator $-\mathcal{A}$ given in (\ref{A_CDR}) -- (\ref{D(A)_CDR}) is a self-adjoint Riesz-spectral operator on the space $X_{\frac{1}{2}} = H^1(0,1)$, where $X$ is the space $L^2_\rho(0,1)$, and $\rho$ is given in (\ref{Fct_SL}).
-Moreover, it is the infinitesimal generator of an exponentially stable and compact $C_0-$semigroup of bounded linear operators on $H^1(0,1)$. \end{cor}
+Moreover, it is the infinitesimal generator of an exponentially stable and compact $C_0-$semigroup of bounded linear operators on $H^1(0,1)$.\\ \end{cor}

-Besides these properties, let us conclude this section by focussing on some observability problem.
-Let us consider the pointwise observation operator $C:H^1(0,1)\to\mathbb{R}$ defined by $Cx = x(0)$.
-Thanks to the Riesz Representation Theorem, see e.g. \cite[Theorem A.3.55]{CurtainZwartNew}, there exists a unique $\mathfrak{h}\in H^1(0,1)$ such that $Cx = \langle \mathfrak{h},x\rangle_{H^1(0,1)}$ for every $x\in H^1(0,1)$.
-Since $H^1(0,1)$ is a reproducing kernel Hilbert space, the operator $C$, and even any pointwise evaluation functional, is bounded from $H^1(0,1)$ into $\mathbb{R}$.
-Let us examinate the approximate observability in infinite time\footnote{By approximate observability in infinite time, we mean the approximate observability on $[0,\tau]$ for any $\tau > 0$, see \cite[Corollary 6.2.26]{CurtainZwartNew}.} of the pair $(C,A)$.
-In view of the Riesz-spectral property of the operator $A$ and \cite[Theorem 6.3.4]{CurtainZwartNew}, this can be deduced by looking at the conditions $\langle \mathfrak{h},\phi_{n,\frac{1}{2}}\rangle_{H^1(0,1)} \neq 0$ for all $n\geq 1$ or, in other words, by checking that